Aftermath of the January 6 United States Capitol attack: Notable documentary films

-One-year anniversary
+First anniversary

 Commemoration of the attack was seen leading up to and on the one-year anniversary in 2022 by right-wing groups, supporters of Trump, politicians, and the general public.
 President Biden gave a speech to commemorate the attack, in which he described the rioters as "holding a dagger to the throat of America" and claims that Trump held "singular responsibility" for the attack as "his bruised ego matters more to him than our democracy, our Constitution".

 Many lawmakers observed a moment of silence at the House of Representatives chamber.
 A majority of Republican lawmakers were absent, excluding Liz Cheney (R-Wyo) and her father, former Vice President Dick Cheney, who told reporters that the current Republican leadership did not resemble anything that he had seen ten years prior.
 Additional commemorative events were planned, including a moment of prayer, member testimonials, a prayer vigil, and a private event hosted by Pelosi, which thanked building staff for their protection during the attack.

-A former Trump aide and founder of a right-wing organization, Matt Braynard, posted on Gab: "January 6th was America's Tiananmen Square.
-Join us in marking this lie with #J6vigils from coast to coast."
-While there was a sparse response to that post, there were planned protests to honor those who participated in the attack.
+There were protests planned to honor those who participated in the attack.
 A local chapter of the Proud Boys planned on holding a protest for all of those arrested afterwards, and an anti-mask protest planned in Beverly Hills was scheduled to be renamed after Ashli Babbitt.